-As discussed in Section 6.5, readily-available information indicates that the extent of potentially suitable areas within the boundaries of the Town of Blind River is limited.
-However, the area north of the Town has the potential to contain sufficient volumes of host rock to accommodate the underground facilities associated with a deep geological repository.
+As discussed in Section 6.5, readily-available information suggests that the Town of Spanish has the potential to contain sufficient volumes of host rock to accommodate underground facilities associated with a deep geological repository.
 This would have to be confirmed in subsequent site evaluation stages, if the community remains interested in continuing with the site selection process.

-The review of readily-available information indicates that the extent of potentially suitable areas is limited within the Town of Blind River.
-However, the area to the north contains sufficient land to accommodate the repository's surface and underground facilities.
+Based on the review of readily-available information, the Town of Spanish contains sufficient land to accommodate the repository's surface and underground facilities.